Milord-Freeman/TrainingTasks/README.md

-# codewarsTasks
-Small tasks, which I wrote for codewars.com
+Small programs for training, mainly based on algorithms that I wrote while studying computer science.
+Some examples are taken from codewars, some from leetcode.